gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.OrderingStore.md

 > `optional` **code**: `string`

-- Code of the ordering store (usually same as Store Code)
+- Code of the ordering store (usually same as Store Code).

 ***